volojs/volo/commands/add/doc.md

 **archive** is in one of the following formats:

+* searchterm: GitHub search is used to resolve searchterm to a user/repo value.
+* searchterm/version: GitHub search is used to resolve searchterm to a user/repo value, then version is added to it. version can be a semantic version range.
 * user/repo: Download the zip file from GitHub for the user/repo, using the latest version tag, or "master" if no version tags.
 * user/repo/tag: Download the zip file from GitHub for the user/repo, using the